yast/ci-cpp-container/README.md

-This image is based on the latest openSUSE Tumbleweed image, additionally it contains the packages needed for running the tests for YaST packages written in Ruby.
+This image is based on the latest openSUSE Tumbleweed image, additionally it contains the packages needed for running the tests for YaST packages written in C++.
 It is possible to install additional packagers if needed, see the [Examples](#examples) section below.

 ## Using the Image in the Other Projects